 When I finally got the trial pair in, I had to walk along the streets waiting for my mom.
 I remember looking at cars zipping past me in the dark, feeling exactly the way I did before I had the contacts in.

 I searched every corner of the internet, hoping there was some magic cure.
-I talked to therapists and psychologists and social workers in hopes of figuring out what was wrong with me (and received nothing but confused expressions and simple to-the-book techniques like eat right and sleep).
+I talked to therapists and psychologists and social workers in hopes of figuring out what was wrong with me (and received nothing but confused expressions and simple to-the-book techniques like eat right and sleep often).
 It wasn’t until I found a name that I was shown a light of hope.

 It feels like the world is vignetted.
 It feels like theres this blanket screen covering my eyes, obstructing my vision, keeping me away from feeling the vividness of reality.
 It feels like I’m this RPG character trying to get through life, but the screen is dimmed to the lowest setting.
 It feels like my limbs aren’t mine.

 It’s been years since I figured this out.
 And to this day, I still have it.